robotics-in-concert/rocon_demos/Readme.md

  ```
  > rocon_remocon
  ```
  * Hit the "Add" button and put the MASTER_URI and HOST_NAME.
-If you launched concert same PC, you can use the default value.
+If you launched concert in same PC, you can use the default value,"localhost" or pc ip instead of localhost.
  * Select "Office Concert" and double click
  * Doule click "Cafe Manager"
  * Doule click "Cafe Monitor"